-In this course students will explore the Franciscan perspective and traditions of caring for creation; a sustainability praxis.
-The tension, synergy and significance of how science/technology and theology/spirituality differ will be discussed and applied to local, national and global sustainability issues.
-Students will be engaged in laboratory activities to develop and understanding of the origin and limitations of scientific knowledge.
-Through class activities, media, readings, discussion and nature experiences, students will learn to the clearly articulate a personally held sense of place and worldview.
-Students will learn how worldview differences, held beliefs, and lack of scientific knowledge are the root causes of sustainability conflicts and key to implementation of successful resolutions.
+In this course students will explore the Franciscan perspective and traditions of caring for creation, a sustainability praxis.
+Students will examine the tensions and synergy between science/technology and theology/spirituality in the context of local, national, and global sustainability issues.
+Students will engage in laboratory activities to understand the origin and limitations of scientific knowledge.
+Through class activities, media, readings, discussion and nature experiences, students will learn to articulate a personal worldview and sense of place.
+Students will learn how worldview differences, held beliefs, and lack of scientific knowledge cause sustainability conflicts and hinder successful solutions.
+Five hours lecture/lab per week.
 Students may not earn credit for more than one VUSM course at the 100 level.